Optimizing the Hit Finding Algorithm for Liquid Argon TPC Neutrino Detectors Using Parallel Architectures: Hit Finding Algorithm

 The hit finding algorithm begins with the deconvolved waveform from each wire split into ROIs, and goes through several steps to identify hits.
 First, the "CandidateHitFinder" step identifies the separate pulses or groups of pulses within each ROI; for each group, it returns the first and last time tick, as well as the number of Gaussian pulses in the group.
 There are typically less than five pulses in a ROI.
+Multiple versions of the "CandidateHitFinder" algorithm are available.
+In all cases they consist of a recursive procedure over waveform intervals, first identifying the leading peak region in the interval, and then repeating the process in the remaining parts of the interval before and after the peak.
+The main differences between these versions are related to how the peak region is determined, i.e. based on the threshold, derivative, or also applying morphological image processing operations~\cite{Morph} on the waveform.
 Then the "PeakFitter" step performs a multi-Gaussian fit in the interval of time ticks of each group, and returns the fit parameters of each Gaussian pulse (peak position, amplitude, and width), as well as the fit $\chi^2$ and number of degrees of freedom.
 Finally, an optional "HitFilter" step rejects hits that are likely due to noise fluctuations.
 The output of the algorithm is a collection of hits on all wires.
 Fig.~\ref{fig:wire1} shows an example wire readout zoomed in to areas in which charge is recorded, with identified regions of interest and the fitted Gaussian hits identified in each region.
 Each of these steps is configured as a plug-in so that different methods are supported and can be chosen at execution time.
 The central version is included in the \larsoft~\cite{Snider:2017wjd} repository, which is a common simulation and reconstruction framework used by all Fermilab LArTPC experiments.

 This algorithm is well suited to demonstrate the potential speedups that may be gained by parallelization of LArTPC reconstruction for several reasons.
 First, this algorithm can be well parallelized because each of the wires and ROIs can be independently processed.
 Also, while this is a simple algorithm, it can take a significant fraction of the reconstruction time, ranging from a few percent to a few tens of percent of the total depending on the experiment.
 This means that any increases in speed will have a demonstrable impact on the experiment processing times.